Mexico probes male candidates registered as transgender

 - Yes, those robocalls you’re ignoring are increasing; here's what you can do

+They said that 17 of the 19 candidates registered as transgender — some dressed as muxes — weren’t really part of the community.
+They said the other two were.

+The state electoral council statement said the candidates could be barred from running and their parties fined.

-The candidates are running for the post of mayor or assistant mayor for the ruling party and a right-left coalition.
-Local law requires a 50-50 gender split on party tickets.
+The men are running for the posts of mayor or assistant mayor for the ruling party and a right-left coalition.

+“The majority of them have publicly known marriages and children with women,” a coalition of muxe and women’s rights groups said in a statement.
+“Some of them are even running for re-election as mayors, and during their past terms they said nothing about being transgender.”

+“We reject this fraudulent usurpation of trans identity meant to avoid the obligation of the parties and the candidates to respect the constitutional mandate of gender equality,’ the coalition wrote.